 Perfect Polaroid Prints

 I love putting together little mementos and reminders of where I’ve travelled to.
 So when we got back from our latest visit to both Hong Kong and Tokyo, it was time for something new.
 Instead of just another photo book, I decided to do something a little different to remember our travels by.
-You might remember last year when we went to Italy I paired up with Cheerz* to create this Instagram inspired print.
-This year we have teamed up again with the launch of their new Polaroid range, and I decided to put a DIY together.
+I’ve teamed up with Cheerz* to celebrate the launch of their new Polaroid range, and I decided to put a DIY together.
 After being inspired by similar frames I had seen on the high street, I thought – how difficult would it be to make that myself?
 The answer, pretty easy.

 DIY Clothes Line Frame